• Facebook

 For more fruity fun, you might also like this zesty iced lemon loaf or banana walnut layer cake.

-If you love a tasty cupcake, take a look at my recipe for funfetti cupcakes – they’re great for parties!
-Or my exotic matcha green tea cupcakes for a fun new flavor.
-For any boozy bakes fans, check out my Bailey’s cupcakes!
+If you love a tasty cupcake, take a look at my recipe for chocolate cupcakes with pink frosting or funfetti cupcakes – they’re great for parties!

 Looking forward to some new recipes?
 Check out my Facebook, Instagram and Pinterest pages for a few sneak peeks and some sweet inspiration!